1.

 3.

-A 72-year-old male has started palliative chemotherapy with Gemcitabine + Nab-Paclitaxel for his Stage IV Pancreatic cancer.
-He was diagnosed over 3 months ago with metastatic pancreatic cancer.
-Baseline imaging revealed that he had several liver metastases.
-A biopsy of a liver lesion confirmed the diagnosis.
-He started therapy with this chemotherapy regimen and on restaging scans he was found to have a partial response with 60% reduction of his liver lesions.
-He has tolerated therapy very well thus far.
-Of note, Next generation sequencing revealed no targetable lesions including no mutation in BRCA1 or BRCA2.
+A 72-year-old male has recently started palliative chemotherapy with Gemcitabine + Nab-Paclitaxel for his Stage IV Pancreatic cancer.
+Three months ago, he was diagnosed with metastatic pancreatic cancer.
+Baseline imaging revealed the presence of several liver metastases.
+A biopsy of a liver lesion was performed with Pathology confirming the diagnosis.
+Next generation sequencing of the tumor revealed no targetable lesions including no mutation in BRCA1 or BRCA2.

-The patient acutely developed an acute onset of fatigue and dehydration.
-He presented to the ED and was found to have acute renal failure.
-Labs reveal a Hb of 7.4 g/dl and the platelet count is 72,000 per mL.
-Cr is 3.2 mg/dl.
-PT and PTT are WNL.
-A smear is reviewed and shows lots of schistocytes.
+The patient acutely develops marked fatigue and light-headedness.
+He is brought to the local ER by his family.
+A workup demonstrates that he has acute renal failure.
+Labs reveal a Hemoglobin of 7.4 g/dl and the platelet count is 72,000 per mL.
+His Creatining is 3.2 mg/dl and the PT and PTT are both normal.
+The Hematologist Oncologist on call is consulted.
+A blood smear is reviewed and shows lots of schistocytes.
 What is the most likely etiology for this patient’s acute clinical worsening?

 A .
 DIC from Pancreatic cancer